-As a Senior Associate at techspert.io, I use our AI technology to find experts and connect them with customers who need their expertise.
+As a Senior Associate at techspert.io, I ensure customers connect to the right experts using our AI technology.
 From matching a life sciences consultancy with a specialist in generalised pustular psoriasis to connecting a venture capital firm with key opinion leaders in the commercial market for genomic analysis reagents, the range is broad.
-Having worked on several projects with various customers, there are a few things I’ve picked up along the way when it comes to finding quality experts.
+Having provided support to customers on many projects, there are a few things I’ve picked up along the way when it comes to finding quality experts.

 1. Searching for experts yourself

 If your role includes having to find experts for primary insight, it’s highly likely that you work at a consultancy, a venture capital firm, or a market research company, to name a few.
 You’re often working on multiple projects simultaneously and have a range of responsibilities, such as project and team management, developing strategies to create value add for your end clients, navigating client relationships and communications, curating screeners, compiling discussion guides for expert calls and so much more.
 In short, you’re a busy person.
 With all these priorities demanding your attention, searching for experts isn’t necessarily the best use of your time.
 Let the expert network find you the specialists so you can focus on other areas to make your project succeed.